 If you are looking for the perfect printable planner that you can customize to your organized heart's delight, be sure to check out our 2016-2017 GO MOM!® DIY Planner.

 We are all in this together to help our kids continue to foster their love of learning.
 I can’t think of a better place to volunteer school wide every year than helping create an organized Book Fair.
 Tell me…

 What do you love most about your child’s Book Fair?

-We’d love to know.
+I’d love to know.
 Thanks so much for stopping by…we’ll see you next time!